Leaf-Agriculture/docs/docs/beta_prescriptions_endpoints.md

 There is a required request param called organizationId for this endpoint to work.
 This property should be the id of the organization at JohnDeere.

+The file to be uploaded needs to be .zip and have a folder called "Rx" containing one of each of the following file extension: shp, dbf, shx; and all files must have the same name.

+#### Example:

+A .zip file named “prescription_rx_map”, having a parent folder called "Rx", containing the following files:
+- Rx/
+  - prescription_rx_map.shp
+  - prescription_rx_map.dbf
+  - prescription_rx_map.shx

 <Tabs
 defaultValue="sh"